Service Change

 This can include involvement in reviewing existing services and planning new services, or it may be consulting people on changes to the way in which services are delivered.

-Our Service Change Team can offer advice and support to NHS boards on ways to improve their engagement process when considering changes to a service.
+Our Service Change Team can offer advice and support to NHS boards and Integration Joint Boards on ways to improve their engagement process when considering changes to a service.

-We provide advice to NHS boards (including special health boards such as the Scottish Ambulance Service and NHS 24) across Scotland.
-We are a small team providing a consistent source of information and advice on how to improve public involvement in service change.
+We provide advice to NHS boards (including special health boards such as the Scottish Ambulance Service and NHS 24) and Integration Joint Boards across Scotland.
+We provide a consistent source of information and advice on how to improve public involvement in service change.
+We also have a role in quality assuring public engagement on changes that are categorised as major.

 Guidance for NHS boards